tsostarics/contrastable/README.md

 #> 8    0    0    0    0  5/6
 ```

-Functions will give various messages and warnings such as:

-- When non-factor columns are coerced to factors
-- When ordered factors are set to non-polynomial contrasts
-- When a factor with only one level is detected
-- When a factor is not explicitly set
-- and more
+The functions in this package aim to be helpful when potential mistakes
+are made and transparent when things happen behind the scenes (e.g.,
+automatic factor coercion).
+You can check out descriptions of various

-Detailed usage is available in the `contrasts` vignette with
+messages and warnings in the `warnings` vignette with
-`vignette('contrasts', 'contrastable')`.
+`vignette('warnings', 'contrastable')`.